-- Have licenses that allow for free or low cost open free or low costuse (using the language of the 2019 NCVHS Vocabulary Recommendations) by providers, researchers, developers, patients and other stakeholders. (though national licensing or funding where appropriate)

-- iii.
-Are designed to address multiple needs (e.g., clinical care, research, public health, and administrative needs). - iv.
-Are international or cross-mapped to international standards (where available) to allow for multi-regional pooled research. - b.
-In areas where code sets that do not conform to this policy are currently required by Federal actors, we recommend that ONC work with key Federal stakeholders (such as NLM, CMS, FDA, NIH, etc.) and terminology stakehoders curators to transition the nation towards terminology meeting the policy through means including, but not limited to, licensing terminologies, funding terminology curators, working with terminology curators to align development with the policy, or managing the transitioning to alternate terminology standards, taking reasonable efforts to minimize workflow disruption during theany transition.- - c.
-We recommend that ONC use direct levers to continue to standardize laboratory results-terminology, while working with related agencies of HHS (primarily FDA [analyte machines] and CMS [CLIA]) and terminology curators to correctly code as close to source (e.g., analyte machine or LIMS) as possible the identity of laboratory tests/measures (the "question"), to LOINC; for tests whose value (the "answer"), is a quantity, code their units of measure (e.g. mg/dL) to UCUM; and for tests whose value, (the "answer"), is reported as a named code (e.g. "not detected"), code the value to SNOMED-CT; see, in addition, the transmittal letter of approved recommendations from the ISP Task Force's initial deliberations in 2019.
+- ii.
+Have licenses that allow for free or low cost use (using the language of the 2019 NCVHS Vocabulary Recommendations) by providers, researchers, developers, patients and other stakeholders. - iii.
+Are designed to address multiple needs (e.g., clinical care, research, public health, and administrative needs). - Are international or cross-mapped to international standards (where available) to allow for multi-regional pooled research. - b.
+In areas where code sets that do not conform to this policy are currently required by Federal actors, we recommend that ONC work with key Federal stakeholders (such as NLM, CMS, FDA, NIH, etc.) and terminology curators to transition the nation towards terminology meeting the policy through means including, but not limited to, licensing terminologies, funding terminology curators, working with terminology curators to align development with the policy, or managing the transition to alternate terminology standards, taking reasonable efforts to minimize workflow disruption during any transition. - c.
+We recommend that ONC use direct levers to continue to standardize laboratory results, while working with related agencies of HHS (primarily FDA [analyte machines] and CMS [CLIA]) and terminology curators to correctly code as close to source (e.g., analyte machine or LIMS) as possible the identity of laboratory tests/measures (the "question"), to LOINC; for tests whose value (the "answer"), is a quantity, code their units of measure (e.g. mg/dL) to UCUM; and for tests whose value, (the "answer"), is reported as a named code (e.g. "not detected"), code the value to SNOMED-CT; see, in addition, the transmittal letter of approved recommendations from the ISP Task Force's initial deliberations in 20194. - d.
+We recommend that ONC, directly and through coordination with CMS and terminology curators, harmonize procedural coding standards to standards meeting the policy goals listed above.